 As an apprentice, you will immerse yourself in the physically and mentally demanding farm lifestyle.

 Ideal start date for the apprenticeship is April 15th, 2020 and runs to October 31st, 2020.
 Our ideal candidate will be available for the whole season’s duration.
 Apprentices work 5-day weeks, 10 hours per day.
 Days off may or may not be Saturday and Sunday, depending on the market season.
-Compensation includes housing (with kitchenette and bathroom), a weekly food stipend, and $500/month stipend.
+Compensation includes $200/week stipend, housing (with kitchenette and bathroom) and farmer food (including vegetables and eggs.
 We host two community nights a week in the nearby Farmhouse for all apprentices and managers.
 We eat very well here on the farm.
 Farm fresh produce, pasture-raised eggs and local humane meat are staples.

 In addition, apprentices will have the opportunity to lead a project that will contribute to the long-term success and diversity of Spoon Full Farm.
 Past projects have included fermented chicken feed, cut flowers, and cover crop rotations.

 Apprentices must not have pets and must not abuse alcohol or recreational drugs.
 Completion of a month-long probationary period is required.